Bathroom Floor Shellac

 Cut It Out

 How many windows should one home have?
+Guess it depends.
 The house I grew up in was a 1940’s rock home built on pier and beams.
 It was a three bedroom, two bath both with shower and tub, with an open floor plan living room, dining room, and foyer.
-There was a front door at the foyer that was only used by unknown visitors, a side door with additional screen door in the third bedroom that opened onto the full length porch, and…
+There was a front door at the foyer that was only used by unknown visitors, a side door with additional screen door in the third bedroom that opened onto the full…

 Read More Read More